redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ## Extend Quarkus app to delegate to decision service with the Microprofile REST client

-1. Create a ViolationResource class that looks like this
+1. Create a ViolationResource class in the rest package that looks like this

 ```java
 public class ViolationResource {